Empire State Building: History

-The site was previously owned by John Jacob Astor of the prominent Astor family, who had owned the site since the mid-1820s.
+The site was previously owned by John Jacob Astor of the prominent Astor family, which had owned the site since the mid-1820s.
 In 1893, John Jacob Astor Sr.'s grandson William Waldorf Astor opened the Waldorf Hotel on the site.
 Four years later, his cousin, John Jacob Astor IV, opened the 16-story Astoria Hotel on an adjacent site.
 The two portions of the Waldorf–Astoria hotel had 1,300 bedrooms, making it the largest hotel in the world at the time.
 After the death of its founding proprietor, George Boldt, in early 1918, the hotel lease was purchased by Thomas Coleman du Pont.
 By the 1920s, the old Waldorf–Astoria was becoming dated and the elegant social life of New York had moved much farther north.
 Additionally, many stores had opened on Fifth Avenue north of 34th Street.
 The Astor family decided to build a replacement hotel on Park Avenue and sold the hotel to Bethlehem Engineering Corporation in 1928 for $14–16 million.
 The hotel closed shortly thereafter on May 3, 1929.